programmer-ke/replatform/README.md

   responsible for handling mail for the domain `example.com`.
   Priority can be set to any number, usually 10 by default.

-# On the server
+# Configure the server

-- Generate your ssh key and copy it to the server
+- Generate the ssh key on your local device and copy it to the server
   - It is recommended to add a passphrase to the key
   - Copy with `ssh-copy-id root@<ip_address>`